Adrenocrom/nvim-init/README.md

 This config file is only needed for remote debugging, attach to processes should be working fine too.
-If you want to just start your application, additianal params could set inside nvim.
+If you want to just start your application, additianal params could set inside nvim with
-with:

     :JavaProfile

+Otherwise for remotedebugging

     // cd <project>
     // mkdir .vscode && cd .vscode && touch launch.json